setlog/tus-example/README.md

 };
 ```

-For the download you can use the standard Java libraries, but do not forget the headers here as well:
+For the download you can use the standard Java libraries, but do not forget the headers as well:

 ```java
 // urlPath is the content of "Location" header that has been sent back with the response while the file was being uploaded